dojo/framework/docs/en/testing/supplemental.md

 remove(selector: string): AssertionTemplateResult;
 ```

-## Mocking
+# Mocking

-You may have noticed that when testing widgets, we are testing that the user interface is rendered correctly given various updates to its properties.
-There is no real business logic to them, but you may want to test that something like a button click does call a property method.
-This test is not concerned as to what the method does, just that the interface calls it as expected.
-You can use a library like [Sinon] to help you in these cases.
+A common type of test is validating a widget's user interface renders as expected without necessarily being concerned with the widget's underlying business logic.
+These tests may want to assert scenarios such as button clicks calling widget property methods, without concern as to what the property method implementations are, only that the interface is called as expected.
+A mocking library such as [Sinon] can be used to help in these cases.

 > src/widgets/Action.ts